Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Spherically symmetric static solutions

 Note however that for fermions with small masses, the spin contributions relative to the matter density become significantly larger.
 As a result, very light fermionic particles with masses of around $10^{-9} - 10^{-12}\, eV$ only require a matter density of roughly the nuclear saturation density $\rho_\mathrm{sat}$ for their spin to have significant effects compared to the energy density.
-If torsion exists and couples minimally to fermions, this opens up the possibility to probe for ultralight fermionic particles beyond the standard model, for example as dark matter candidates, in this mass-range using neutron stars. \\
+If torsion exists and couples minimally to fermions, this opens up the possibility to probe for ultralight fermionic particles beyond the standard model, for example as dark matter candidates, in this mass-range using neutron stars. \LM{Whether this approach is viable, of course, depends on the dark matter model used.
+But it should be noted that previous bounds on various types of fermionic dark matter (such as sterile neutrinos and self-interacting dark matter) imply particle masses in the $>keV$ range \cite{Arguelles:2023nlh,Tremaine:1979we}.}